DataDog/documentation/content/en/tracing/trace_retention/_index.md

     - /account_management/billing/usage_control_apm/
     - /tracing/app_analytics/
     - /tracing/trace_retention_and_ingestion/
-description: "Learn how to control Ingestion and Indexing rates with Tracing without Limits."
+description: "Learn how to control trace retention with retention filters."
 ---

 {{< img src="tracing/live_search_and_analytics/tracing_without_limits_lifecycle-3.png" style="width:100%; background:none; border:none; box-shadow:none;" alt="Trace Journey: Indexing" >}}

-With Tracing without Limits™, both the ingestion of traces to Datadog as well as the retention of those traces for 15 days are fully customizable.
+With Tracing without Limits™, both the [ingestion of traces to Datadog][7] as well as the retention of those traces for 15 days are fully customizable.

 To track or monitor your usage of Tracing without Limits™, see the [Usage Metrics][1] documentation.

 ## Retention filters

-After spans have been ingested by Datadog, some will be kept for 15 days according to the retention filters that have been set on your account.
-By default, the only retention filter enabled will be the [Intelligent Retention Filter](#datadog-intelligent-retention-filter), which retains error traces and traces from different latency distributions.
+After spans have been ingested by Datadog, some are kept for 15 days according to the retention filters that have been set on your account.
+By default, the only retention filter enabled is the [Intelligent Retention Filter](#datadog-intelligent-retention-filter), which retains error traces and traces from different latency distributions.

 You can also create any number of additional [tag-based retention filters](#create-your-own-retention-filter) for your services.